DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-03-25-using-tags-to-summarise-a-teachers-status.md

 - induction

 Each teacher’s record has one tag from each of these categories.

+When used in a one-third column, the tag component only allows a small number of characters in a single line.
+After that the text wraps.

+We did not want the text to wrap so we tested with very short tags.
+We decided that we would wait until after testing to try changing the default settings for the component.

 Our aim is for each tag to be understandable based only on the words used.
 However we’ve also used the colour of tags to give an indication of the teacher’s status.